NSS-Data-Instructional-Stuff/data_science/R/Projects/Education_Solo/README.md

 ## Tidyverse Solo Exercise

 In this project, you'll practice working with data using the tidyverse libraries.
-You will be using the `districts.csv` dataset used in the tidyverse workshop, but you will also use another dataset downloaded from the Tennessee Department of Education.

 Create an RMarkdown file to answer the following questions.

 1. Read in `districts.csv` into a tibble named `districts`.
 How many rows and columns does it contain?